glassonion1/world-grid-square-ts/README.md

 # World Grid Square
-The World Grid Square is extension of JIS X0410 worldwide.This library is utilities for the World Grid Square.
+The world grid square is extension of JIS X0410 worldwide.This library is utilities for the world grid square.

-World Grid Square outlined here: https://www.fttsus.org/worldgrids/en/top-en/
+World grid square outlined here: https://www.fttsus.org/worldgrids/en/top-en/

 ## Install
 ```